Braika-Mohammed/V-4-Vendetta/README.md

-- 👋 Hi, I’m @V-4-Vendetta
+- 👋 Hi, I’m @Sherzad
-- 👀 I’m interested in Technology
+- I’m interested in Technology
-- 🌱 I’m currently learning Computer Science
+- I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on The best and best places and projects
+- I’m looking to collaborate on The best and best places and projects
-- 📫 How to reach me Currently you do not need to reach me
+- How to reach me Currently? you do not need to reach me

 <!---
 V-4-Vendetta/V-4-Vendetta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.